SumiSastri/nextjs-aws-app/README.md

 3. Authentication is more difficult to set up with Cognito User pools compared with Google (Firebase) but feels more secure (impression not evidence based)
 4. Programmatic image uploads with S3 and AWS CDK seemed much easier than with Google (Firestore)
 5. Very complex infra - the learning process is overwhelming - not a great developer experience

-Docs folder is a work-in-progress as I plan to improve the logged-in section of the app.